cloudflare/cloudflare-docs/content/page-shield/how-it-works.md

 Since the script and connection lists are based on sampling, there may be a small delay between deploying a script and having its data displayed in Page Shield's dashboards.

+## Additional features

 If you are an Enterprise customer with a paid add-on, you will have access to the following additional features:

-* **Detect potentially malicious scripts and connections in your domain**: Scripts and connections considered malicious will appear at the top of their corresponding dashboards.
-For more information on add-on features, refer to [Detecting malicious scripts and connections](/page-shield/about/malicious-script-detection/) and [Review changed scripts](/page-shield/use-dashboard/review-changed-scripts/).
+* **Detect potentially [malicious scripts and connections](#) in your domain**: Scripts and connections considered malicious will appear at the top of their corresponding dashboards.

+* [**Code change alerts**](/page-shield/reference/alerts/): Configure a notification for code change alerts to receive a daily notification about changed scripts in your domain.

-* **Define a positive security model using policies**: Ensures only allowed scripts are loaded by the browser, heavily reducing the attack surface for unwanted third-party scripts being loaded or injected in the application.
+* **Define a positive security model using [policies](#)**: Ensures only allowed scripts are loaded by the browser, heavily reducing the attack surface for unwanted third-party scripts being loaded or injected into your application.

 ## Learn more